69Vishal/Build-your-own-cloud-service/README.md

 change your database here if you have named it differently.

 ## Is client data safe?
-No, example is just for learning purposes and i don't think you will make a entire enterpise out of it. but to an extent it is same, with just a line of in `.htacess` you can make it a bit secure so that if someone try to access the the folder where files are stored, will deny to connect.
+No, this example is just for learning purposes and i don't think you will make a entire enterpise out of it. but to an extent it is secure, with just a line of in `.htacess` you can make it a bit secure so that if someone try to access the the folder where files are stored, server will deny to connect.